SitecorePowerShell/Book/working_with_sitecore_items.md

 $item.Editing.EndEdit()
 ```

 Those approaches while working are not the most efficient notation for modifying item content.
-Items that you’re getting from the provider give you a better way of doing it.
+Items that you're getting from the provider give you a better way of doing it.
 Provider exposes your Sitecore fields as semi-native PowerShell properties.
 Instead of doing the above you can do:

 ```powershell
 $item = Get-Item master:/content/home